Sun Air Express is the hometown airline in many of the cities we serve.

 Carrier’s liability with respect to damage to wheelchairs, other mobility aids, and assistive devices upon which an individual with a disability is dependent shall be the documented cost of repair.
 If a wheelchair, mobility aid, or assistive device is lost or irreparably damaged, Carrier’s liability shall be the documented original purchase price of the wheelchair, mobility aid, or assistive device, without depreciation.
 Carrier will also compensate the passenger for other reasonable expenses incurred as a result of the loss of, damage to, or delayed delivery of the wheelchair, mobility aid, or assistive device.

-Carrier assumes no responsibility and will not be liable for money, jewelry, cameras, video and electronic equipment (including computers), silverware, precious gems and metals, negotiable papers, securities, business documents, samples, items intended for sale, paintings and other works of art, antiques, collectors’ items, artifacts, manuscripts, furs, irreplaceable books or publications, items intended for resale, and similar valuables contained in checked or unchecked Baggage.
+Carrier assumes no responsibility and will not be liable for money, jewelry, cameras, video and electronic equipment (including computers and MP3 devices), silverware, precious gems and metals, negotiable papers, securities, business documents, samples, items intended for sale, paintings and other works of art, antiques, collectors’ items, artifacts, manuscripts, furs, irreplaceable books or publications, items intended for resale, and similar valuables contained in checked or unchecked Baggage.

 Carrier may, but is not obligated to, conditionally accept previously damaged, improperly packed, fragile, or perishable items for carriage as checked Baggage subject to the passenger’s assumption of risk for damage to or destruction of such items.